-Application for admission to the Ed.D. program is made through the Admissions Office or by visiting www.swbts.edu/applynow.
+Application for admission to the Ed.D. program is made through the Office of Admissions or by visiting www.swbts.edu/applynow.

 Students should confirm that the Office of Admissions has official transcripts for all courses taken at the undergraduate or graduate level.